wallarm/gotestwaf/README.md

 ## Demos

-You can try GoTestWAF by running the demo environment that deploys NGINX‑based [ModSecurity using OWASP Core Rule Set](https://hub.docker.com/r/owasp/modsecurity-crs/) and GoTestWAF evaluating ModSecurity.
+You can try GoTestWAF by running the demo environment that deploys NGINX‑based [ModSecurity using OWASP Core Rule Set](https://owasp.org/www-project-modsecurity-core-rule-set/) and GoTestWAF evaluating ModSecurity.
+There are two options to run the demo environment:

+* By using Docker
+* By using the `make` utility

+### Running the demo using Docker

 1. Create the Docker network to link GoTestWAF and ModSecurity to.
 For example, to create the Docker network named `gotestwaf-modsecurity`:

     ```bash
     docker network create gotestwaf-modsecurity
     ```
-2. Start containerized ModSecurity with minimal configuration:
+2. Start containerized [ModSecurity](https://hub.docker.com/r/owasp/modsecurity-crs/) with minimal configuration:

     ```bash
     docker run -p <PORT_FOR_MODSECURITY>:80 -d -e PARANOIA=1 --rm --network=gotestwaf-modsecurity \